Capt. Kirk’s William Shatner on cusp of blasting into space | WTOP

-VAN HORN, Texas (AP) — Actor William Shatner counted down Wednesday to his wildest role yet: riding a rocket into space, courtesy of “Star Trek” fan Jeff Bezos.
+VAN HORN, Texas (AP) — Hollywood’s Captain Kirk, 90-year-old William Shatner, counted down Wednesday toward his wildest role yet: riding a rocket into space, courtesy of “Star Trek” fan Jeff Bezos.

-Best known for his role as Captain Kirk, the 90-year-old Shatner joined three other passengers for the planned launch from West Texas.

-Bezos’ space travel company, Blue Origin, invited Shatner on the brief jaunt to the fringes of the final frontier, which will make him the oldest person in space.
+The actor joined three other passengers for the morning launch from remote West Texas.
+Bezos’ space travel company, Blue Origin, invited Shatner on the jaunt to the final frontier, a mission that would make him the oldest person in space.

+The trip was expected to last just 10 minutes, with the fully automated capsule reaching an altitude of about 66 miles (106 kilometers) before parachuting back to the desert floor.

+Bezos was at the expansive launch and landing site to drive the four to the pad and see them off.

+“This is a pinch-me moment for all of us to see Capt.
+James Tiberius Kirk go to space,” Blue Origin launch commentator Jacki Cortese said before liftoff.
+She said she, like so many others, was drawn to the space business by shows like “Star Trek.”

-It will be Blue Origin’s second passenger flight, using the same capsule and rocket that Bezos used for his own launch three months ago.
-The trip should last just 10 minutes, with the fully automated capsule reacing a maximum altitude of about 66 miles (106 kilometers) before parachuting back into the desert.
+It was Blue Origin’s second scheduled passenger flight, using the same capsule and rocket that Bezos used for his own launch three months ago.

-Virgin Galactic’s Richard Branson kicked off the U.S.-based space tourism boom on July 11, riding his own rocketship to space.
+Virgin Galactic’s Richard Branson kicked off the U.S.-based space tourism boom in July, riding his own rocket ship to space.
 Bezos followed nine days later aboard his own capsule.
-Elon Musk stayed behind as his SpaceX company launched its first private flight last month, sending a billionaire, cancer survivor and two ticket winners into orbit.
+Elon Musk stayed behind as his SpaceX company launched its first tourist flight last month.

 And last week, the Russians sent an actor and film director to the International Space Station for movie-making.

-Rounding out the crew: a Blue Origin vice president and two entrepreneurs who bid unsuccessfully for a seat on the previous flight with Bezos, the founder of Amazon.
+Rounding out the crew: a Blue Origin vice president and two entrepreneurs.
 Blue Origin did not divulge their ticket prices.

-Bezos was at the expansive launch and landing site near Van Horn, Texas, to see the four off.
+Shatner was invited to ride for free.

 Dunn reported from Cape Canaveral, Florida.